Non-separable Spatio-temporal Graph Kernels via SPDEs: SPATIO-TEMPORAL KERNELS ON GRAPHS VIA SPDEs

 Spreading waveforms in physics, such as mechanical waves (e.g., sound waves or seismic waves) as well as light waves, are commonly described by the wave equation:

 This PDE can be considered on graphs as follows:

 The solution of this equation for undirected graphs has the form

-where $\bm{P}$ is defined by diagonalization of the Laplacian matrix: $\bm{L} = \bm{P}^{-1} \operatorname{diag}(\lambda_1, \ldots, \lambda_{|V|}) \bm{P}$.
 The solution of the stochastic wave equation cannot be used directly as a GP kernel (as it was with the heat equation), but this result is necessary for the derivation of a GP kernel from stochastic wave equations on graphs.